fsarron/fsarron.github.io/_pages/about.md

 * * *

-Since February 2024, I am a **postdoctoral researcher at IRIT in the MAMBO team**, working with [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/) as part of the [MicroBlind ANR project](https://anr.fr/Project-ANR-21-CE48-0008).
+In February 2024, I started as a **postdoctoral researcher at IRIT in the MAMBO team**.
+I work with [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/) as part of the [MicroBlind ANR project](https://anr.fr/Project-ANR-21-CE48-0008).

 I study **Inverse Problems in optical microscopy**, currently carrying two main projects:
 1. I use **deep learning for blind deblurring** of fluorescence microscopy images.